Minta1234/Minta1234/README.md

 HI!
 I'm Minta(Minta1234) I'm interested in things related to Linux, Windows, Cybersecurity, Blender
 - I Like To Ethical Hacking
 - I Like Vide Coding
+- i Can Understand Russian a little bit

 ## Hobbies
 - **Minecraft:** Play And Moding